4 Children of Wilfred and Ruth (Jennings) Bigelow:

 surgery,

-in hibernation.
-The groundhog was chosen as a true hibernating animal whose
+research in hibernation.
+The groundhog was chosen as a true

-and may fall as low as 30C, and also because of its size and unlimited
+environment and may fall as low as 30C, and also because of its

-study as possible, the only known groundhog farm in the world was set up
+a study as possible, the only known groundhog farm in the world

 ON.
 It housed as many as 400

-ten years of fascinating research on the mysteries of hibernation, Bigelow's
+After ten years of fascinating research on the mysteries of

 was forced to admit defeat.
 The